wp-plugins/ab-press-optimizer-lite/readme.txt

 * Unlimited experiment variations
 * Additional variation type for testing complete content blocks and images
 * Export your experiments to CSV
+* Test page and post titles
 * Additional conversion triggers like form submission and click interactions
 * Run same experiment across multiple pages
+* Javascript loading option so you can run tests on heavily cached websites
+* More detailed metrics and charts about your users
+* Full support and regular updates

 [Click Here to Upgrade to AB Press Optimizer Pro! &raquo;](http://abpressoptimizer.com?utm_source=wordpress&utm_medium=link&utm_campaign=abp_lite)